License Renewals

 Drumore, Pennsylvania

-Constellation received a 40-year license from the Federal Energy Regulatory Commission (FERC) in 2016 to continue operating Muddy Run Pumped Storage Facility, allowing the hydroelectric plant to provide clean, renewable electricity to thousands of households in parts of south central Pennsylvania and northern Maryland through 2055.
+Constellation received a 40-year license from FERC in 2016 to continue operating Muddy Run Pumped Storage Facility, allowing the hydroelectric plant to provide clean, renewable electricity to thousands of households in parts of south-central Pennsylvania and northern Maryland through 2055.

 Oswego, New York

-Constellation submitted a license renewal application for this facility to the U.S. Nuclear Regulatory Commission (NRC), which was approved on October 31, 2006.
-With license renewal complete, Nine Mile Point Nuclear Power Station Unit 1 is licensed through 2029, and Unit 2 is licensed through 2046.
+Constellation's license renewal application for this facility was approved by the NRC on October 31, 2006.
+With renewal complete, Nine Mile Point Clean Energy Center Unit 1 is licensed through 2029, and Unit 2 is licensed through 2046.

 Delta, Pennsylvania